mjebdev/harbour-quaycentral/README.md

 # QuayCentral
 A read-only GUI app for the 1Password command-line tool on Sailfish OS.

-Version 0.5 - please see Limitations & Issues below.
+Version 0.5.1 - please see Limitations & Issues below.

 QuayCentral is an unofficial application and is in no way associated with 1Password or AgileBits, Inc.

 Licensed under GNU GPLv3.

 App icon by <a href="https://github.com/JSEHV">JSEHV</a>.
 Thanks for the contribution!

+Note - As of now QC only works with version 1.x of the CLI.
+Version 2.0 of the CLI is already out and I'm working on updating the app to be compatible with the improved output format.
+Would like to be able to allocate more time to develop SFOS apps than I'm able to but should have a 2.0-compatible update ready soon.

 <h3>Requirements</h3>